 Nightclubs need to have a comprehensive security plan that is clearly defined and articulated.
 A policy to use physical force against patrons needs due care.
 Bouncers should have at least basic training in criminal and civil laws relating to the process of citizen’s arrest, legal use of force, and self-defense.

-Training in management of aggressive behavior, responsible service of alcohol, verbal judo, first-aid, and even CPR are important if bouncers are responsible for monitoring patron conduct and physically ejecting or arresting those who become obnoxious.
+Training in management of aggressive behavior, responsible service of alcohol, verbal judo, first-aid, and even CPR is important if bouncers are responsible for monitoring patron conduct and physically ejecting or arresting those who become obnoxious.
 Popular nightclubs should consider hiring off-duty police officers to work outside the front door to support the bouncers and act as a deterrent.

 Past incidents are a good indicator of what a nightclub owner or manager needs to address in their security plan.
 Bouncers should be required to complete written reports and logs of activity when police are called or a customer was contacted and asked to leave.

 Incident reports should be written anytime a customer is physically removed or injured in any way.
 These reports should be reviewed daily by club management and archived for review by new bouncers.
-It is good policy to file reports for insurance purposes and in case of a lawsuit against the club.
+It is a good policy to file reports for insurance purposes and in case of a lawsuit against the club.
 Video footage should be saved and archived are necessary and used as an instructive training tool to provide feedback and corrective supervision.

 Nightclub & Bar Security Articles